You are here

 Contact the Pace Community Law Practice

-Launched in September 2012, the PCLP is a first-of-its-kind legal residency and incubator program where recent Pace Law School graduates serve as Fellows intensively learning legal practice under the supervision of experienced attorneys and gaining the tools to create solo and small practices.
+Launched in September 2012, the PCLP is a first-of-its-kind legal residency and incubator program where recent Law School graduates serve as Fellows who intensively learn legal practice under the supervision of experienced attorneys, provide high quality legal services, and gain the tools to create solo and small practices.

 Expanding Access to Justice

 The PCLP’s mission is to meet the urgent need for quality, affordable legal services in Westchester County and throughout the Hudson Valley.
-The PCLP has already assisted almost two hundred individuals and families in immigration, employment, benefits, and family law cases and has provided extensive community education through events held at Pace and at collaborating community based organizations.
+In our first year, the PCLP assisted over 450 people, and has been retained by over 175 individuals and families in immigration, employment, benefits, and family law cases.
+The PCLP has also provided extensive community education through events held at Pace and at collaborating community based organizations.
 Our multi-year skills based program increases the legal system’s capacity to serve the community in the short-term through direct representation and in the long-term by providing our Fellows with the skills to create their own practices.

 Leading Innovation in Legal Education